Quick summary of key school information

 Kindergarten, Reception, Year 1, Year 2: 3.20pm

-In the lower school there is a supervised "breakfast club" available from 7.45am until school starts (fee applies).
+In the Junior School there is a supervised "breakfast club" available from 7.45am until school starts (fee applies).
 After school there are clubs such as Lego, art, football or supervised homework available until 4.45pm (no fee unless external provider e.g. Karate).
-In the upper school students are expected to arrive on time for class, but not earlier than 8am on campus.
-After school there is supervised homework club until 4.45pm, then students are requested to leave campus.
+In the Senior School students are expected to arrive on time for class, but not earlier than 8am on campus.
+After school there is a supervised homework club until 4.45pm and other sports provisions, then students are requested to leave campus.

-Yes, in the lower and upper school we have on-site kitchen staff who prepare fresh meal options.
-This is an opt-in service (cost applies), or students may bring lunch from home.
-In the upper school, students from M5 (age 15) above, may leave campus and walk to purchase lunch from nearby shops.
+Yes, in the Junior and Senior school we have on-site kitchen staff who prepare fresh meal options.
+In the Senior School, students from Year 11 (age 15) above, may leave campus and walk to purchase lunch from nearby shops.

 Yes, there are a range of pieces with a focus on comfort.
 Trousers can be worn by boys or girls and we have a hoodie which is very popular.

 A range of clubs are offered each term.
-In the lower school these are after school.
-In upper school these are taken once a week as an "activity" within the school day.
-As an example previous clubs/activities include: Archery, card games, makerspace club, stop animation club, table tennis, karate, showstoppers, mother nature science, Lego club, volleyball, mindfulness for kids, colour by number, Chinese water colour painting, basketball, art explorers, touch typing club, running, yoga, puzzles, gardening, model UN, film school, drama, creative writing, world cinema club, choir, Dwight TV and media club, fitness, programming, debating.
+In the Junior School these are after school.
+In Senior School these are taken once a week as an "activity" within the school day.
+As an example previous clubs/activities include: Archery, card games, stop animation club, table tennis, karate, showstoppers, mother nature science, Lego club, volleyball, mindfulness for kids, colour by number, Chinese water colour painting, basketball, art explorers, touch typing club, running, yoga, puzzles, gardening, model UN, film school, drama, creative writing, world cinema club, choir, Dwight TV and media club, fitness, programming, debating.

-Across the lower and upper school - a range of sports are taught as part of the curriculum e.g. gymnastics, dance, football, netball, rugby, softball, basketball, athletics (in preparation for our annual sports day), swimming, yoga, hockey, American football etc.
+Physical activities are taught at our sports fields across the whole school.
+A range of sports are taught as part of the curriculum e.g. gymnastics, dance, football, netball, rugby, softball, basketball, athletics (in preparation for our annual sports day), swimming, yoga, hockey, American football etc.

 Dwight School London is privileged to be part of the internationally renowned Dwight family of schools.
 We share the Dwight pillars of Personalised Learning, Community and Global Vision and are committed to igniting the spark of genius in every child.